- What is auto-py-to-exe?

 - Open the location of the executable/package and run it

-all in the box beside --debug.
+all" in the box beside --debug.
 This will print out messages to the console to help you debug.

-When debugging, make sure you select the "Console Based" button and using "One Directory" will help remove basic problems; you can switch back to "One File" when there are no more bugs and then fix the ones associated with "One File" mode.
+When debugging, make sure you select the "Console Based" button and "One Directory" as this will help remove basic problems; you can switch back to "One File" when there are no more bugs and then fix the ones associated with "One File" mode.
 When all bugs are removed, you can go back to "Window Based" if you wish.

 Re-package your project and open up the command prompt / terminal and cd to the directory where the executable / package was output to.
 If you are using one-directory cd into that directory.
 Now execute